lamaranelson/simple_assistant/README.md

 # Simple Assistant

-This AI Chat Assistant allows users to interact with an AI model through a graphical user interface (GUI).
+This AI Chat Assistant allows users to interact with an AI model through a Tkinter GUI.
 It supports both OpenAI and Azure AI models, enabling users to choose their preferred provider and model for generating responses.

 ## Features